HOW TO MAKE YOUR PRIVATE LESSONS GO BETTER?

 #9 – ASK QUESTIONS

 Don’t be afraid to ask questions.
 So many students tend to not talk during their lesson.
 It is healthy for you to ask questions especially if you aren’t getting something.
 Be creative and curious.
 Find the drive to want to learn and learn as much as you can.
 Questions can show that you are passionate about the instrument and excited to want to learn more.
 30 or 60 minutes each week goes by very quickly, so get as much as you can for your 30 or 60 minutes as possible.

 If you don’t know how to tune your instrument yet, don’t worry your instructor will teach you.
 If you do know how to tune your instrument, come with it tuned.
 So many minutes of your lesson time can be wasted tuning your instrument.
 Arrive 5 to 10 minutes before your lesson and save time and money by tuning up right before the lesson.

 Now, if it is a friend or family member that might be a different story.
 Overall, we don’t think it is a good idea to ask for an instructor to negotiate their price.
-However, most instructors do offer long term commitments plans, like 3 month, 6 months, 12 months, etc. You may want to ask the question, “Do you have any long term plans or payment plans?”
+However, most instructors do offer long-term commitment plans, like 3 months, 6 months, 12 months, etc. You may want to ask the question, “Do you have any long term plans or payment plans?”

 What have you found the most helpful in making your private lessons go better?

 OTHER ARTICLES YOU MAY ENJOY FROM LESSON PROS